-Under California law, property and business owners can be held responsible for accidents and injuries that occur on their premise and they have a duty to warn, or make safe on their property, any conditions that could be dangerous.
-Property owners must regularly inspect their buildings (or actual property) to ensure it is safe to visit.
-They can be held accountable for an accidents directly resulting from their failure to provide reasonably safe conditions for lawful guests, patrons, or tenants.
+Under California law, homeowners, landlords, and business owners have a duty to warn, or make safe on their property, any conditions that could foreseeably cause harm to others.
+Property owners must regularly inspect their buildings and land to ensure it is safe to visit.
+They can be held accountable for any injuries caused by their failure to provide reasonably safe conditions for lawful guests, patrons, or tenants.

-At Allen, Flatt, Ballidis & Leslie, we have represented and won large settlements for many clients who have experienced a slip and fall in stores, restaurants or outside of business properties.
-We have been very successful in many cases where people have fallen down unsafe or broken stairs at homes or work sites, tripped over raised sidewalks or even drown in pools that were not property fenced.
+At Allen, Flatt, Ballidis & Leslie, we have won large settlements for many clients who experienced a slip and fall in stores, restaurants, or outside of business properties.
+We have been successful in cases where people have fallen down unsafe or broken stairs at homes or work sites, tripped over raised sidewalks, or drowned in pools that were not property fenced.
 Please call (949) 752-7474 to set up your free consultation with an Orange County personal injury lawyer today.

 - Take photos of the scene where the incident occurred immediately.
 This will be very important for your case, should the area in question be repaired shortly after your injury.

-- Obtain the identity of any witness who may have seen the condition or area where your injury occurred, as reliable witnesses are crucial in this type of case.
+- Identify any witness who may have seen the condition or area where your injury occurred, as reliable witnesses are crucial in this type of case.

-If you've been injured in a premises liability accident as a result of someone else's negligence, we urge you to contact us immediately to learn how to protect your rights, preserve critical evidence and obtain necessary medical treatment.
-Our personal injury attorneys have won over hundreds of million dollars in verdicts and settlements for our clients over the past 40 years.
+If you've been injured as a result of someone else's negligence in Orange County, we urge you to contact us immediately to learn how to protect your rights.
+Allen, Flatt, Ballidis & Leslie has been handling claims in OC for over 40 years, and have won millions of dollars for deserving victims.

 DISCLAIMER.
 The information on this site is not, nor is it intended to be, legal advice.
 You should formally consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Please be advised, however, contacting us, submitting a case to us, and/or discussing your case with us does NOT create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.